 Now riders enjoy a clean car and a better consumer experience, while drivers benefit from side incomes, flexible hours, and a complete abundance of available work – all by leveraging technology assets and regular resources (like a second vehicle) that would otherwise just be sitting around.

 On a professional level, I’m looking at automation, artificial intelligence, and machine learning.
 There’s lots to get excited about in that space.
 With better data, we can make more informed decisions, and use it to frame results-driven local strategies for our customers.”

 “Voice Optimization – my team is excited about updating our search engine optimized sites to handle Voice interactions to further streamline the use and reach of websites.
 This has the potential to be even bigger than hand-held phones capable of doing an Internet search.

 Augmented Reality / Virtual Reality tools – the ability to immerse consumers in a product/service offering will continue to expand the ability for brands to create a connection with or a desire for that product/service.
 The more ingrained the connection, the more opportunity to drive sales and local revenue for clients.”

-Jennifer Erickson is a Digital Brand Manager and contributing columnist at PowerChord.
-She loves a good pun and is on an eternal hunt for new music, good beer, and the unconventional.
+Jennifer Erickson is the Director of Marketing at PowerChord.
+She loves a good pun and is on the eternal hunt for new music, good beer, and the unconventional.